 You don't apply for things you could get.
 When you succeed, it feels like luck.
 Compliments don't land because the voice says "they don't know the real you."
 Every achievement is followed by the question: but is it enough?
 The answer is always no.

 You assume people will leave when they see the real you.
 Closeness feels dangerous because it means being known — and being known means being found out.
-Love is conditional in your mind, even when it's not conditional in reality.
+Love feels conditional in your mind, even when it isn't conditional in reality.

 Constant self-criticism.
-Dismissing compliments.
+Dismissing what went well.
 An inner voice that would be cruel if spoken out loud.
-The commentary never stops and it never says anything kind.
+The commentary never stops and never says anything kind.
 It feels like accountability, but it's actually attack.

 Why Enough Never Arrives

 Breaking this belief isn't about positive affirmations.
-It's about examining the voice and slowly building evidence against it.
+It's about catching the voice in motion and slowly building a different relationship with it.

 Notice the Voice

-Catch when the thought appears.
-What triggered it?
+Catch the moment the thought appears.
+What just happened?

 Question It